 The Google Pixel 2 XL runs on Android Oreo with no bloatware over the top.
 It is pure Android with all the latest features and functions Google has to offer from its software.

 The Pixel 2 XL also has Google Assistant, which is easily accessible by squeezing the Pixel 2 XL's frame and compatible with a whole range of services as Google has marched into smart home control.

-The Apple iPhone X meanwhile, runs on iOS 11, which includes all the latest features Apple has to offer.
+The Apple iPhone X meanwhile runs on iOS 11, which includes all the latest features Apple has to offer.
 The iPhone X also offers a personal assistant, though in the form of Siri.
 It too is easily accessible, though not as conversational as Google's Assistant and generally Siri isn't so well placed in voice control.

 Google Pixel 2 XL vs Apple iPhone X: Price